JetBrains-Research/KEEPs/NOTES.md

 ## June 13

 - We forgot to ask about runtime representation.
-- Hew question: do we want to have type `Nothing | T`?
+- New question: do we want to have type `Nothing | T`?

 - Soft and hard union rules
   - We do not infer unions in a type checker